fstanis/awesome-webdav/readme.md

 - [Duplicacy](https://duplicacy.com/) - Beta support for WebDAV as a backup target (for Windows, Mac and Linux).
 - [Duplicati](https://github.com/duplicati/duplicati) - Supports WebDAV as a backup target (for Windows, Mac and Linux).
 - [GNOME Déjà Dup](https://wiki.gnome.org/Apps/DejaDup) - Supports WebDAV as a backup target.
+- [ioBroker.backitup](https://github.com/simatec/ioBroker.backitup) - a module for ioBroker home automation.

 ### Other apps

 _Apps and browser extensions that support WebDAV in some form, e.g. for backup and sync_

 - [Buttercup](https://buttercup.pw/) - A password manager.
 [Source code](https://github.com/buttercup)
-- [KODI](https://kodi.tv/) - An advanced media player for smart TV (Raspberry Pi, Android, tvOS) but also for iOS, Linux, , Windows, macOS.
+- [KODI](https://kodi.tv/) - An advanced media player for smart TV Raspberry Pi, Android, tvOS.
 - [KeePass Password Safe](https://keepass.info/) - Password manager that supports WebDAV sync (for Windows).
 - [floccus](https://floccus.org/) - Browser extension for bookmark sync that supports WebDAV (for Chrome, Firefox and Edge).
 - [Violentmonkey](https://violentmonkey.github.io/) - A web browser extension for UserJS management that can sync with WebDAV.